 While breastfeeding, its critical you make it a priority to look after yourself.
 Feeding and caring for your baby is a demanding full time job.
 It helps to have lots of healthy, nutrient-packed snacks around to provide you with energy.
 Fruit smoothies, juices, nut and fruit bars, yogurt, nuts, porridges, soups, broths, hummus and crackers, sandwiches and trail mix all help to provide sustainable energy throughout the day.

 - Drink adequate water.
 Your body requires a lot more water to make breast milk, which is mostly water.
 Avoiding chemical additives and excess sugar is always good too.

 - Eat at least five portions of fruit and veggies daily.
 This will provide the fiber, vitamins and phytonutrients needed by you and your baby.
 Having a fresh juice blend or fruit smoothie in the morning is a great way to get an antioxidant boost!

 - Avoid taking stimulants while breast-feeding.
 Caffeine found in coffee, tea, sodas and chocolate can cause irritability and restlessness in you and your baby, so beware.

-For a number of reasons some mamas aren’t able to breast-feed exclusively.
-If formula milks are the only option or if you have to supplement for any reason avoid cow’s milk-based formulas!
-Cow’s milk is designed to take a baby calf from 65 pounds to 600 pounds within one year.
-You don’t want to feed your child a hormone-laden substance that builds body mass at an alarming rate.
-You could opt for a vegetarian formula.
-There are also milk banks for moms interested in finding breast milk donors.
+For a number of reasons some folks aren’t able to breastfeed exclusively.
+If formula milks are the only option or if you have to supplement for any reason, please find a formula that is organic and contains no corn syrup, no filler, no antibiotics.
+European based formulas are better than those manufactured in the USA.
+There are also milk banks for those interested in finding breast milk donors.
 Be sure to compare the essential fatty acid profile of the formulas on the market and choose the best option.